 Can humans catch worms from cats?

-Humans can catch roundworms from cats, however, the roundworm species which most commonly affect cats (Toxocara cati and Toxascaris leonina) can’t go past stage 3 development.
+Humans can catch roundworms from cats, however, the roundworm species that most commonly affect cats (Toxocara cati and Toxascaris leonina) can’t go past stage 3 development.
 Larvae migrate through the skin (cutaneous larva migrans) and can move to various tissues in the body (visceral larva migrans), including the lungs, brain, eyes, and liver.
 Larvae can remain alive for many months, causing inflammation as they migrate through the tissues.

 - Cutaneous larva migrans (CLM): Larvae penetrate the skin and migrate under the skin surface causing itchy red